 Based on the project map, the laydown and parking area and the two separate disposal areas for dredged material would be located outside the 100-year floodplain.
 As such, this alternative would be consistent with EO 11988.
 The dredging would be consistent with EO 11988 because the dredged material would be placed within upland areas outside the 100-year floodplain.
-The access road would be a repetitive action in the 100-year floodplain.
+The access road would be a "repetitive action" which is among a class of actions determined by TVA to be permitted in the 100-year floodplain based on review criteria designed to minimize any adverse impacts associated with the action.